paul-hammant/ngWebDriver/README.md

 ByAngularRepeater foo = baf.exactRepeater("day in days");
 ```

-There's a reference to css selectors you'll need to read - https://www.w3schools.com/cssref/css_selectors.asp - because that's the type of string it is going to require.

-If you're seeing `$$testability` referenced in a WebDriver error, then work out in you have correctly set selector for the root element on the Angular app.
-Specifically have you used `withRootSelector()` when you need to?

 ### Alternate selectors

 Referring to a handy StackOverflow questions - [No injector found for element argument to getTestability](http://stackoverflow.com/questions/28040078/no-injector-found-for-element-argument-to-gettestability), you can use any selector: